jakedapper/sql-review-expansion/review.md

         FROM users
         LIMIT 2;

-    *by convention we would put LIMIT first if using both
+    * by convention we would put LIMIT first if using both *

+// WORKING WITH MULTIPLE SETS OF DATA

+    UNION

+    - put () around multiple queries
+    - joins results of two wueries and removes duplicate rows
+    - UNION ALL includes duplicate rows

+    INTERSECT

+    - finds rows in common in results of two queries - removes duplicates
+    - INTERSECT ALL includes duplicates

+    EXCEPT

+    - find rows that are present in first query but not second - removes duplicates
+    - EXVEPT ALL does the same but includes duplicates